tone-row/graph-selector/README.md

 ### Debugging Tests

 In VS Code, debugging tests can be done by selecting `Javascript Debug Terminal` from the command palette.
 Then you can run `pnpm test:watch` to run the tests in debug mode and stop on breakpoints.
-(Leaving this here because I haven't been able to make it work any other way.)
+(Leaving this here because I haven't been able to make it work any other way!)

+If you want to run a single test you can use the `-t` flag on the command line and pass the test's name `pnpm test -- -t "the name of my test"`

+## Project Goals

+...

 ## Next Steps